Shard Key Introduction

 5. As additional compute nodes are migrated to using the new shard key setup, existing compute node imbalance should be settled in terms of the internal compute-node logic to retrieve what each node it thinks it is responsible for, and would eventually match the shard key.

-This would facilitate an ability to perform a rolling, yet isolated outage impact as the new nova-compute configuraiton is coming online, and also allows for a flow which should be able to be automated for larger operators.
+This would facilitate an ability to perform a rolling, yet isolated outage impact as the new nova-compute configuration is coming online, and also allows for a flow which should be able to be automated for larger operators.

 The manageability, say if one needs to change a shard or rebalance shards, is not yet clear.
-The current discussion in the Nova project is that rebalance/reassociation will only be permitted IF the compute service has been “forced down” which is an irreversable action
+The current discussion in the Nova project is that rebalance/reassociation will only be permitted IF the compute service has been “forced down” which is an irreversible action

 Ramdisk impact